Additional Scholarship Programming

 Faculty scholarship is essential to creating a learning environment that nurtures intellectual challenge, open inquiry, collaborative scholarship, innovative problem solving, and artistic creativity.
-Faculty members must be actively involved in scholarship endeavors that may take various forms: discovery, application, integration, and teaching.
+Faculty members must be actively involved in scholarship endeavors that may take various forms using Boyer’s broad definition of scholarship, which includes discovery, application, integration, and teaching.

 Any current term-tenure track faculty member is eligible to submit a proposal for admittance into this program.
 New term-tenure track faculty will be eligible to apply during their first year for the load allocation beginning in their second year of teaching (they already receive a one-course reduction for Provost’s Seminar during their first year).

-Distinguished Professors are senior faculty members whose ongoing scholarly work is of exceptional significance.
-The position is competitively awarded to those who have made exemplary contributions to the classroom and to campus life and whose work is esteemed nationally.
+The Distinguished Professor Chair is awarded to senior faculty members whose ongoing scholarship is of exceptional significance.
+The position is competitively awarded to those whose scholarship is esteemed nationally/internationally and who have made exemplary contributions in teaching and institutional service.
 Up to five ranked faculty may hold this position in any given year.

-To be eligible to apply for an appointment as Distinguished Professor, a ranked faculty member must have completed at least five years at the Professor level at Messiah University (allowing for review in the fall of the sixth year, with implementation in the fall of the seventh year).
-The term for a Distinguished Professor will be five years.
-He/She may reapply for succeeding terms during the fifth year of the term.
-A candidate seeking renewal must submit a new application including all of the items outlined under the application process.
+To be eligible to apply for an appointment as Distinguished Professor Chair, a ranked faculty member must have completed at least five years at the Professor level at Messiah University (allowing for review in the fall of the sixth year, with implementation in the fall of the seventh year.)

-The Office of Faculty Development administers an annual Conference Participation Fund to support full-time teaching ranked faculty who assume active roles in professional conferences.
+The Office of Faculty Development administers an annual Conference Participation Fund to support full-time ranked faculty who assume active roles in professional conferences.
 One request may be funded per ranked faculty member each academic year, and the amount of each award may be a portion of the total request, depending on the number of requests received.
-To apply for funding, please review the Conference Participation Instructions and submit the Request Form.